Get Tech Tips

 It takes more energy to cause a phase change than to heat a substance.
 It takes 1 BTU to heat 1 pound of water, but it takes about 144 BTUs to melt 1 pound of ice completely.
 Evaporating liquid water takes even more energy; boiling water transforms into water vapor after adding 970 BTUs.

 The temperature does not change during a phase change.
-An ice cube at 32° Fahrenheit (0° Celsius) will transform into water at 32° Fahrenheit.
+An ice cube at 32° Fahrenheit (0° Celsius) will melt into water at 32° Fahrenheit.
 Because there is no temperature change, we do not use TF – T0 to account for the energy change.
 Instead, we use a fixed variable for latent heat.
 Latent heat is the heat required for a substance to undergo a phase change, not change temperature.
 There are two kinds of latent heat: latent heat of fusion and latent heat of vaporization.
 Figure 3 shows the heat energy applied to water and the corresponding temperatures.

 Figure 3.
 The heat energy applied to water (in BTUs) and the corresponding temperatures.
 Notice that the temperature stays the same at the melting and boiling points of water.
 The energy added during these phase changes is latent heat.